HackXIt/Hexel/EAD_Exercise-Questions.md

 ### Describe a logging system with your own words:

-- If you want to properly format and print messages to a client, a logging system helps you facilitate mechanisms such as LogLevels, format of the log message itself, colors of the log messages, variables and arguments provided to the log message.
+- If you want to properly format and print messages to a client, a logging system helps you facilitate mechanisms such as
+  - LogLevel or severity of the log message (`trace, warn, error, info, fatal, ...`)
+  - format of the log message itself (similar look for all messages, additional info such as timestamp, origin class, logger name, ...)
+  - colors of the log messages (highlights errors from info messages clearly)
+  - variables and arguments provided to the log message (write runtime data into log messages and not just static messages)
+  - Performance mechanisms such as lazy-loading
+- Creating that logging system manually would be quite the task on top of building the actual game engine
+- Additionally, a logging system is something we can provide to the user of our game engine.
+To not expose our internal API and also make it easier to switch out logging vendors, we can create a Wrapper API for the internal logging system used, and expose that wrapper

 ### What is the difference between git submodules and git subtrees?